History of the Community Garden Movement

 For gardeners, "getting a key" to a community garden is a proud moment, and tending a plot in a crowded part of the city provides a sense of ownership that is sometimes absent for those who rent, especially in some of the city's rapidly changing neighborhoods.
 Community gardens often have their own by–laws and rules.
 For example, "Thou Shalt Not Shade" is on Clinton Community Garden's list of commandments: "Trees are NOT permitted in garden plots.
 Root systems can be extensive.
 Even dwarf species have roots that can spread underground to a neighbor's plot, leaching the soil of nutrients and moisture.
 Leaves, of course, block the sunlight."

-Most community gardens program events at their spaces.
-Several community gardens even have their own websites.
+All community gardens program events at their spaces, and many have their own websites.

 The best way to find out about community gardens in your neighborhood is to get out and find them; they're all over!
 Gardens will post opening hours for members of the public interested in finding out what goes on or just wanting to enjoy a patch of green space in their neighborhood, and there are often outreach events going on.
 Volunteer opportunities abound, and there is often a plot available for you to use should you decide to participate.